-Warning: Quarterly debt figures are based on a direct data source less exhaustive than the annual accounts.
+Warnings : Quarterly debt figures are based on an accounting data source less exhaustive than the annual accounts.
 Results may therefore be updated during several quarters.

-Quarterly debt variations alone are not sufficient to forecast the deficit for the current year.
-To obtain the deficit from the debt, net acquisitions of financial assets and other accounts receivable and payable must also be taken into consideration.
+Quarterly debt variations alone are not sufficient to forecast the deficit for the current quarter.
+To obtain the deficit from the change in Maastricht gross public debt, net acquisitions of financial assets and other accounts receivable and payable must also be taken into consideration.

-General government Maastricht debt (% of GDP) (*)
+General government debt under the Maastricht treaty (% of GDP) (*)